AEF Frequently Asked Questions

 - Sawmills and other forestry products businesses who are expanding

 AEF grant money can be used for equipment purchases, infrastructure development, or programs or events that support the goals of the AEF.
 AEF grant money cannot be used for employee salaries or land purchases.
+After an AEF grant is awarded, recipients enter into a grant contract.
+Approved items purchased during that contract period are reimbursed.

 The proof of financing should come from a financial institution.
 It should state that you are able to complete the project as proposed in your application, using credit or capital.
+A letter of good standing from your bank is acceptable.